RequestBite Inspector

 This section is only present if query strings are sent by the client.

-This section lists all query strings sent by the client as key-value pairs of
+This section lists all query strings sent by the client like this:

 Form fields